joshuawilensky-hub/Pion-disco-tool/README.md

-# Pion-disco-tool
+# Pion Disco Prep

 Pre-call discovery prep for Pion Business Development Managers.

 ## What it does

-You've got a call booked.
+You've got a discovery call booked.
 You enter:
 - The **company** (e.g. Chipotle Mexican Grill)
 - The **person** on the call (full name)
 - Their **exact title** (from the calendar invite)
 - Optional: which Pion product angle to lead with

-The tool runs a three-step pipeline:
+The tool runs a three-phase flow:

-1. **Live person research** — pulls public footprint on the named contact (LinkedIn, podcasts, panels, press quotes, prior roles, what they publicly think about)
-2. **Live company research** — Pion-specific signal (UNiDAYS/SheerID presence, loyalty app status, promo cadence, recent news)
-3. **Synthesis** — turns both dossiers into a one-page cheat sheet you scan in 90 seconds before the call

-The cheat sheet contains:
-- **Person dossier** — who they are, what changes about this call given who they are
-- **Company snapshot** — Pion product to lead with, displacement target if any
-- **Hypotheses** — what to walk in believing
-- **Discovery questions** — Situation → Pain → Impact → Vision, tuned to the person
+1. **Phase 1 — Inputs:** company, person, title
+2. **Phase 2 — Review:** structured form editors for both research dossiers (no JSON).
+Edit anything wrong, add anything missing.
+3. **Phase 3 — Disco Prep:** one-page brief with the Menu of Pain framework + four-quadrant pitch hypothesis

+The output is built around the **Menu of Pain** discovery technique:
+- 3 pain options tuned to the company's segment + person's title
+- Each option has a SPIN-style pain funnel (Problem → Implication → Need-Payoff)
+- "If they pick this, pivot to [Pion product]" guidance
-- **Listen-for signals** — phrases that unlock specific Pion product pivots mid-call
+- Listen-for signals tied to mid-call product pivots
-- **Landmines** — specific to this person/company
-- **Proof points to load** — case studies/stats to have ready
-- **Opening line** — built off something concrete from the research
-- **Ideal next step** — what success on this call looks like
+- CHAMP qualifiers for the back third of the call
+- Four-quadrant hypothesis (Strategic Objectives / Current Challenge / How We Solve / Expected Outcome) using real Pion proof points
+- Rapport opener tied to a verified recent moment, landmines, ideal next step

 ## Setup